If you have decided to hire a custom cabinet maker to handle some home renovations, there’s a lot to think about.

 - What materials will you be using to make my cabinetry?

-This is probably one of the most important questions to ask a cabinet maker who will be crafting your kitchen, bathroom, or laundry cabinetry.
+This is probably one of the most important questions to ask a kitchen cabinets maker or professional specialist who will be crafting your kitchen, bathroom, or laundry cabinetry.
 You want the best materials money can buy so that you can ensure its longevity.

 Their answer should be solid wood core plywood for any boxes being made for the cabinetry and solid hardwood for face frames.
 If they use particleboard or recommend it, you may find that this material does not last as long – even if it works out cheaper.